-There are many ways to perform wills, though one of the most popular methods is video wills.
+There are many ways to create Wills, though a popular method is a Video Will.
 The lawyer works as the recorder of the video and allows you to address your after-life affairs.
 It gives the family one last chance to say goodbye, hear your voice, and enjoy who you were.
-These wills are not a substitute for written wills and must be accompanied by a traditional will, in print, to be executed.
+These Wills are not a substitute for written Wills and must be accompanied by a traditional Will, in print, to be executed.

-With a will, each memory is carefully guided to its new home.
+With a Will, each of your possessions is carefully guided to its new home.
 Whether it is money, a house, a vehicle, or your dishes, everything lands where it is supposed to.
-Without a will, your family members are stuck divvying up your belongings like a flea market.
+Without a Will, your family members are stuck divvying up your belongings like a flea market.

 In addition to this, if you have significant debt left behind, you may leave a great deal of strife to your family and loved ones.
-A will is the safest way to guarantee an easy transition for your family when you're gone.
-Better yet, they aren't a very involved document and lawyers process hundreds of thousands of them per year.
+A Will is the safest way to guarantee an easy transition for your family when you're gone.
+Better yet, they aren't very complicated documents and lawyers process hundreds of thousands of them per year.

-You may also choose to attach a self-proven affidavit to the will.
-This allows the probate court to approve the will after your passing without the witnesses present.
+You may also choose to attach a self-proven affidavit to the Will.
+This allows the probate court to approve the Will after your passing without the witnesses present.
 This is especially handy if your witnesses are busy people or possibly unable to drop what they're doing in the event of your untimely loss.
-Self-proven wills are very common in large estates.
+Self-proven Wills are very common in large estates.
 These are already complex matters and require a great deal of work from the Executor as it is.
-Many large estate owners use self-proven affidavits to make the process easier on everyone involved.
+Many large estate owners use self-proving affidavits to make the process easier for everyone involved.

-Your Executor has nothing to do with executing your will, though the two sound very similar.
-But they have everything to do with probate court.
+Your Executor has nothing to do with executing your Will, though the two sound very similar.
+But they have everything to do with the probate court.

-Probate is the court-supervised process of both carrying out a will and authenticating it.
+Probate is the court-supervised process of both carrying out a Will and authenticating it.
 As mentioned above, if an affidavit is present this process is usually expedited.
-Once the court has maintained authenticity of the will document, your will can be fulfilled.
-Executors use wills as guidelines for what goes where, who comes to any possible reading of the will (some families do this, others do not), and finaling out your last expenses.
+Once the court has established the authenticity of the Will document, your wishes will be carried out.
+Executors use Wills as guides for determining what goes where, who comes to any possible reading of the Will (some families do this, others do not), and totaling out your final expenses.
 Taxes, funeral or cremation costs, sales of belongings, donations, and things like that are all part of their job.